MarcGueury/oci-genai-agent-llama-lab/3-eval/eval.md

 For the fans of APEX, check the APEX Builder URL and the User/Password at the end of the build log.
 1. Go to the url of the application (ex: https://abcdefghijklmnop.apigateway.eu-frankfurt-1.oci.customer-oci.com/ords/_/landing)
+1. You will see the REST Data Services page.
+Click *Go* button under Oracle APEX.
 1. Login as APEX\_APP / APEX\_APP / YOUR\_PASSWORD
     ![run](images/llama-apex-builder-login.png)
 1. In the APEX Builder, click *App Builder*